lilmond/sudos/README.md

 **We** are in need of soldiers.
 Join **[CSEC](https://discord.com/invite/dZSDbjJPHx)** for more free powerful tools.
 We also teach **anonimity**, **hacking** and **programming** for free!

+Also, thanks to https://openproxy.space/list for providing these proxy lists for free!

 # Disclaimer
 - This tool is for educational purposes only.
 - I will not be responsible for any damage this tool cause.
 Use it at your own risk!